blaizard/synology/README.md

 Create a reverse proxy between your DSM server and the host.
 This is useful if your IP is not available from internet or you cannot open ports.

 Recommandation: add this script to run every 5min with the Task Scheduler.

+## Git Backup

+Backup all Git repositories.
+Github and direct Git urls are supported.

+Recommandation: add this script to run every day with the Task Scheduler.